undertome/rippled/docs/downloader/design.md

 ## Overview

 This document describes the changes being made to the `SSLHTTPDownloader`, a class that performs the task of downloading shards from remote web servers via
 SSL HTTP.
-This class utilizes a strand (`boost::asio::io_service::strand`) to ensure that downloads are never executed concurrently.
-If a download is in progress and another download is initiated, the second download will be queued and invoked only when the first download is completed.
+The downloader utilizes a strand (`boost::asio::io_service::strand`) to ensure that downloads are never executed concurrently.
+Hence, if a download is in progress when another download is initiated, the second download will be queued and invoked only when the first download is completed.

 ## New Features

 - The ability to pause/resume downloads.
 - The ability to resume downloads after a software crash.
-- (Deferred) The ability to download from multiple servers to a single file.
+- <span style="color:gray">*(Deferred) The ability to download from multiple servers to a single file.*</span>

 ## Implementation Details